Disney's Friends for Change

-Disney's Friends for Change (also referred to as Friends for Change: Project Green) is a pro-social "green" initiative that started in the summer of 2009.
+Disney's Friends for Change (also referred to as Friends for Change: Project Green) is a pro-social environmental initiative that was used by Disney Channel from 2009 until the mid-2010s.

 History

-Twenty-nine Disney stars featured in a year-long TV and radio campaign encouraging young fans to take action on environmental issues in four key areas: climate, waste, water, and habitat.
-Demi Lovato, Miley Cyrus, Selena Gomez, and the Jonas Brothers were among the original stars in the 30 second to 2 minute public service announcements airing on Disney Channel and Radio Disney.
-As part of the initiative, kids were encouraged to pledge online to adopt environmentally-friendly habits such as recycling through the Disney Channel website.
-They also had the ability to choose how Disney would invest one million dollars in various environmental programs.
+Actors from Disney Channel shows were featured in television and radio campaigns encouraging young fans to take action on environmental issues in four key areas: climate, waste, water, and habitat.
+Demi Lovato, Miley Cyrus, Selena Gomez, and the Jonas Brothers were among the original stars in the 30-second to two-minute public service announcements airing on Disney Channel and Radio Disney.
+As part of the initiative, viewers were encouraged to pledge online to adopt environmentally-friendly habits such as recycling through the Disney Channel website.
+They could also vote to help choose how Disney would invest one million dollars in various environmental programs.

 The initiative was presented instead of the 2009 and 2010 Disney Channel Games.
-The first Disney's Friends for Change Games premiered June 24, 2011 on Disney Channel, replacing the Disney Channel Games.
-A special 30 minute program called "Lights, Camera, Take Action!
-Backstage with Disney's Friends for Change" that was shown on Disney Channel directly after Wizards of Waverly Place: The Movie, was hosted by Tiffany Thornton and directed by Michael Blum and Tracy Pion.
+The first Disney's Friends for Change Games premiered June 24, 2011, on Disney Channel, replacing the Disney Channel Games.
+A special 30-minute program called Lights, Camera, Take Action!
+Backstage with Disney's Friends for Change, which was shown on Disney Channel after the premiere of Wizards of Waverly Place: The Movie, was hosted by Tiffany Thornton and directed by Michael Blum and Tracy Pion.
 It showcased behind-the-scenes footage during the making of the project.

-When a show ends and the stars begin to transition their way out of Disney Channel, they leave the initiative as well.
-This is the case for the Hannah Montana and Jonas stars, among the other stars that have left.
-As of April 2012, there were 36 Disney Channel stars participating in the initiative, and 22 former Disney Channel stars who have left the initiative.
+Over the years, over 56 Disney Channel and Disney XD stars participated in the initiative.
+Some participants left the initiative when their show ended.
+The program was quietly discontinued in the mid-2010s.

 Friends for Change Games

-The first Disney's Friends for Change Games was announced for the summer of 2011, replacing the Disney Channel Games, and premiered on June 24, 2011.
+The first Disney's Friends for Change Games premiered June 24, 2011, on Disney Channel, replacing the Disney Channel Games.
+A special 30-minute program called Lights, Camera, Take Action!
+Backstage with Disney's Friends for Change, which was shown on Disney Channel after Wizards of Waverly Place: The Movie premiered, was hosted by Tiffany Thornton and directed by Michael Blum and Tracy Pion.
+It showcased behind-the-scenes footage during the making of the project.

 Participants

-Below is a list of past and present stars participating in the initiative.
+Below is a list of stars that participated in the initiative.